soundpress/RulesOfNYC/docs/c31/index.rst

 (c) If the Hearing Officer finds that the movant has established, by a preponderance of evidence, (i) the correct legal name of the judgment debtor, (ii) that such name is the same party designated on the summons or summonses as responsible for the alleged violation or violations and (iii) that service of the summons or summonses and of all other papers in the proceeding or proceedings was or were properly made upon such judgment debtor, the Hearing Officer will grant such motion and issue a recommended decision directing the amendment of the judgment to reflect the correct legal name of the judgment debtor and of all records relating to the proceedings commenced by the service of the summons or summonses, including the records of judgments filed with the civil court and in the office of the county clerk.

 (d) The Hearing Officer will file the recommended decision with the Board and OATH will serve the recommended decision on all parties.
 Any party who appeared at the hearing, in person or otherwise, may file an appeal of such recommended decision in the manner provided in 48 RCNY § 6-19 and the Board will render a final decision on the appeal.
-Such final decision is the final decision of the Board for purposes of review pursuant to Article 78 of the CPLR.
+Such final decision is the final decision of the Board for purposes of review pursuant to article 78 of the CPLR.

-(e) If an appeal is not filed within the time provided for in 48 RCNY § 6-19, the Hearing Officer's recommended decision will become the final decision of the Board and is not subject to review pursuant to Article 78 of the CPLR.
+(e) If an appeal is not filed within the time provided for in 48 RCNY § 6-19, the Hearing Officer's recommended decision will become the final decision of the Board and is not subject to review pursuant to article 78 of the CPLR.

 (f) An order correcting a judgment does not affect the duration of a judgment.
 The judgment will remain in full force and effect for eight (8) years from the date that the judgment was originally entered.